sharonliao09-lab/Iowa-City-Math-Circle-Coding-Camp-/slides/pages/days/day05.md

 </style>

 <!--
 Students should "vote" on which topics they find interesting.
-Topics do not have to be completed in the suggested order that this content was designed with.
+Topics do not have to be completed in the suggested order in which this content was designed.
-If a students requests it, the instructor should be prepared to develop an ad hoc example to show demonstrate the equivalent topic in Python.
+If a student requests it, the instructor should be prepared to provide an ad hoc example demonstrating the equivalent topic in Python.
 -->